 Halifax & Bradford Dinner with Charlie Hansen

-The Halifax & Bradford Chapter recently hosted a memorable dinner where guests were treated to an evening of humour, heartfelt storytelling.
+The Halifax & Bradford Chapter recently hosted a memorable dinner where guests were treated to an evening of humour and heartfelt storytelling.
 With a powerful testimony from well‑known comedian and impressionist Charlie Hansen (stage name Charlie Hale).
 There were a number of first time guests at the dinner, and it’s encouraging to see members bringing people along.

 Charlie, whose catchphrase once echoed across UK television screens as “Job’s a good ’un!”.
 Now joyfully declares “God’s a good ’un!”

-Charlie is a member of the Warrington chapter and if you’d life him to share at one of your dinners, please get in touch!
+Charlie is a member of the Warrington chapter.
+And if you’d life him to share at one of your dinners, please get in touch!